 Follow me on Twitter @Horroreviews: https://twitter.com/horroreviews

-The opening scene takes place in a swimming pool (and get used to that, because literally 90% of this movie is set in this fucking cheap swimming pool), where a girl is looking at the camera and is being attack by something that we can’t see.
-And we can’t see because there’s literally nothing: the scene is shot in a way that shows the audience the swimming pool, which is two-feet deep (tops!) and there literally is nothing in the water.
+The opening scene takes place in a swimming pool (and get used to that, because literally 90% of this movie is set in this fucking cheap swimming pool), where a girl is looking at the camera and is being attacked by something that we can’t see.
+And we can’t see it because there’s literally nothing there: the scene is shot in a way that shows the audience the swimming pool, which is two-feet deep (tops!) and there literally is nothing in the water.
 This was the first scene in the movie and I was crying with laughter already.

 Then we are introduced to the main storyline: during a visit to some friends, Sara (the lead girl who also wrote the script) starts to have visions about the swimming pool and she realises it’s haunted.
 Yes, you read it right: the swimming pool is haunted!
 And the movie plays it with such a serious, almost ambitious tone that cracks me up just thinking about it.

 The main set of characters is made of three girls (who look like escorts) and three dudes, two of which look like rapists whose eyes always linger on the girls’ body in a very uncomfortable way, and the third one who doesn’t seem older than 15 years old: every single line of dialogue, every single exchange between these “characters” is pure exposition.
 All of them are just reading the script and explaining what’s happening to the audience, all the fucking time.
 It’s genuinely glorious.
 Besides that, aside from the 15-year-old dude, they clearly speak a broken English and delivered lines that have been written by a Spanish person who clearly doesn’t know what phrases Americans would use.
 As a result, there are so many genuinely hilarious lines in Nereus that I had to stop the movie and write them down to read them whenever I feel low.
 Here, some of them tidily written down for you: